bigboss-oualid/bigboss-oualid/README.md

 ![App Development](https://github.com/bigboss-oualid/bigboss-oualid/blob/main/img/banner.png)

 # Hi there 👋, I'm Oualid
-I am a PHP/Symfony developer from Germany, focusing on Fullstack web applications.
+I am a Software Developer from Germany, focusing on Fullstack web & Mobile applications.
 I have a wealth of experience working with clients from different nationalities.
-I offer my services as a PHP/Symfony developer to work with businesses of all sizes including start-ups, creative agencies, designers, individuals, and other freelancers & developers.
+I offer my services as a Software Developer to work with businesses of all sizes including start-ups, creative agencies, designers, individuals, and other freelancers & developers.

 - 🔭 I’m currently working on stock market application and to improve myself every day
 - 🌱 I’m currently learning Typescript